WesleyKamau/NASA/README.md

 ## ✨ Features

-- **🌌 Starfield Background** - Animated canvas-based starfield
+- **🌌 Starfield Background** - Keeping things space themed here
-- **🚀 Flying SLS Rocket** - Configurable rocket animations with real trajectory physics
+- **🚀 Flying SLS Rocket** - A fun little rocket in the background to keep things interesting
-- **📸 Interactive Photos** - Click faces in group photos to scroll to their profile
+- **📸 Interactive Photos** - Click faces in group photos to learn more about the people
-- **📱 Mobile Optimized** - Touch gestures, pinch-to-zoom, and responsive layouts
+- **📱 Mobile Optimized** - Touch gestures, pinch-to-zoom, and responsive layouts (and still improving!)
-- **⚙️ Rocket Config** - Hidden config page at `/rocket-config` to customize animations
-- **🎯 Setup Tool** - Photo coordinate editor at `/setup` for mapping face locations
+- **🎯 EZ Setup** - Photo coordinate editor at `/setup` for collecting the coordinate data

 ## 🛠️ Setup Page